Please wait for download

 sure you know, CAFCASS is a Non Departmental Government Body.
 We don't

 have legislative or legal powers.
-We exist to support children and their families
+We exist to support children and their

-other stakeholders interested in our work. - Anthony Hewson CAFCASS Chairman 16aug02 [Note again
+- Anthony Hewson CAFCASS Chairman 16aug02 [Note again

 the threat, that if govt agencies pretend to listen to us, we will be partly